Swedish Hill Historic District

 The Swedish Hill Historic District is a former Swedish enclave that is now a residential area of downtown Austin, Texas.
-Often referred to as "Swede Hill."
+It is often referred to as "Swede Hill."

 Development of this area began in the 1870s when numerous Swedish immigrants erected homes near their downtown businesses.
 The first to build his home there was S. A. Lundell; soon thereafter Carl John Swahn built his house there, and many others followed.
 Eventually some sixty-seven Swedish immigrant families built homes in the vicinity and the neighborhood became known as Svenska Kullen (Swedish Hill)—originally bounded by Waller Street on the east, Red River Street on the west, 15th Street on the south, and 19th Street on the north (today West Martin Luther King Jr. Boulevard — known more familiarly as Swede Hill.

 Background

-These immigrants founded the first Swedish Methodist Church in Texas, and helped to establish Texas Wesleyan College, just north of the present-day University of Texas.
+These immigrants founded the first Swedish Methodist Church in Texas, and helped to establish Texas Wesleyan Academy (which would merge in 1934 with Texas Wesleyan College in Fort Worth), just north of the present-day University of Texas at Austin campus.
 Today the community comprises an eclectic mix of students and urban dwellers.

 Over time, urban development, most notably the construction of I-35 and the Frank Erwin Center, shrunk the size of the community dramatically.
 In 1986, what remained was added to the National Register of Historic Places.